2021 Scholars | 2020 Scholars | Selected 2020 Proposals | 2020 Publications | 2020 Speaker Series | The Leadership

 Scholars doing more quantitative work used their technical skills to creatively answer complex questions at the intersection of law and policy.
 Their research explored algorithmic bias, modeled the effectiveness of police reforms, analyzed reader engagement with legal articles, and used analytics to study the public’s understanding of the US Supreme Court.
 Scholars engaged in more qualitative research explored questions related to data governance and AI, use data and analytics to support research related to competition law, sustainability and trends in media coverage and public support for LGBTQ+ rights.

 The JURIST Digital Scholars Program would not be possible without the generous support of our dedicated team of external program mentors, who have had work and internship experience at Two Sigma, Datadog, Spotify, Facebook, JP Morgan and the US House of Representatives.
 Inside JURIST, support for the Digital Scholars Program has been provided by JURIST Executive Director Megan McKee and JURIST founder and Editor-in-Chief Professor Bernard Hibbitts of the University of Pittsburgh School of Law.
-The JURIST Digital Scholars Program Managing Director is Xiaoli Jin, Harvard Law School Class of 2024.
+The JURIST Digital Scholars Program Managing Director is Ruth Wang.

-If you are interested in partnering with the JURIST Digital Scholars Program, would like to learn more about it or are interested in participating in a future round of the program as a JURIST Digital Scholar, please contact us at firstname.lastname@example.org
+If you are interested in partnering with the JURIST Digital Scholars Program, would like to learn more about it, or are interested in participating in a future round of the program, please contact Program Director Ruth Wang at firstname.lastname@example.org

 JURIST is committed to a policy of non-discrimination.
 We encourage diversity in background and thought and are committed to creating an inclusive learning environment that fosters a range of thought.
 The ideas and views reflected in the program’s research do not necessarily reflect those of JURIST, its staff, or its donors.